Pratikshinde55/AWS-EKS-SetUp/README.md

 - Note:

 "eksctl" command for only create and delete cluster but not for doing cluster inside activities or for worker node.

+"eksctl" tool helps to connect with master through "kubeAPI" but we Master node is fully managed by aws.

 # Step 4: (Download Kubectl on loptop)